 Q: Did the Stay-At-Home orders help?

 A: Yes.
 A journal article published from JAMA recently showed information on an analysis of the effectiveness of the Stay-At-Home orders.
 The analysis was based on Colorado, Minnesota, Ohio and Virginia.
-The results showed that the Stay-at-home orders did have a positive effect.
-For example, the projected hospitalizations in Minnesota were 988 and the actual hospitalizations were 361.
+The results showed that the stay-at-home orders did have a positive effect.

 Q: How are asymptomatic symptoms correlated with cruise ships?

 A: We believe that a substantial portion of infection is from asymptomatic and pre-symptomatic symptoms.
 A recent study published in the medical journal Thorax with a group of 128 reported that 81 percent of COVID-19 infected personnel on the cruise ship had no symptoms.
 From this information, the best technique when encountering others is to treat them as a potential carrier of COVID-19.